Cooops/Comp-Sci-Fundamentals/README.md

 Continuing with the above notation of O(log n), our best case scenario is one where the element is right in the middle and thus one of constant time; we get the element in one operation no matter how big the array is.
 Thus, the best possible runtime for this algorithm is said to run in **Omega(1) time**.
 In the worst case scenario, it will run in O(log n) time as it has to perform O(log n) split-checks of the array to find the correct element.

-By contrast, a **Linear Search Algorithm** is one where we step through each individual character in the string, which means at best it is Omega(1) and at worst it is O(n).
+By contrast, a **Linear Search Algorithm** (like the first string example) is one where we step through each individual character in the string, which means at best it is Omega(1) and at worst it is O(n).

-The last keyword to touch on is **Theta**, which is used when the best and the worst case scenario runtimes are the same.
-Our first string problem is an example of this.
-No matter what number we store in the variable we will have to look at it. **The best case is we look at it and find the element.
+The last keyword to touch on is **Theta**, which is used when the **best and the worst case scenario runtimes are the same**.
+Our second string problem is an example of this.
+No matter what number we store in the variable _len_, we will have to look at it. **The best case is we look at it and find the element.
 The worst case is we look at it and find the element.
 Therefore the runtime would be labeled as Theta(1),** as both the best and worse case scenarios are O(1) (constant time).

+### Summary

+---
 In summary, we have good ways to reason about code's efficiency without knowing anything about the real world time they take the run (which is affected by an incredible number of different factors).
 It also allows us to reason well about what will happen when the size of the inputs increases.

 ![Big O comparisons](https://i.imgur.com/np3rNEh.png)